 Darker roasted coffee will often have a more intense flavor, which is most often used for espresso coffee and works well with French press coffee.

-Did you know blonde roasted coffee is considered stronger than dark roasted coffee?
+Did you know that blonde-roasted coffee is considered stronger than dark-roasted coffee?
 You can check out this article where I compare the two coffee roasts.

 What is the difference in calories between a cappuccino and coffee?